discretegames/f5anything/README.md

 }
 ```

-Replacing the `echo Put your command here` with whatever command you want, which may include
+Replace the `echo Put your command here` with whatever command you want.
+It may include
 [variables such as `${file}`](https://code.visualstudio.com/docs/editor/variables-reference).
 When the launch configuration is run, the command will be run in a
 [VSCode integrated terminal](https://code.visualstudio.com/docs/editor/integrated-terminal).